 Here is an example of how bamboo can be applied to high-rise architecture.
 Vo Trong Nghia architects have designed a block of housing towers that will utilise bamboo swathes to provide protection from harsh sunlight.
 All 22 storeys of the three towers will have balconies lined with bamboo-filled planters.
 The aerial bridges connecting the buildings will serve as a roof garden, providing residents ample greenery in the middle of a highly industrialised community.

-For more inspiration on building materials, see our design gallery.
+For more inspiration on building materials, see our Portfolio.
 Get in touch with us for questions on how our architects and draftsmen can help make your next building project a success.